-To address these challenges, this budget proposes adding one full-time employee, increasing LRAPA's staffing from 19 to 20.
-The return on investment to Lane County for making this move is having adequate permit writers to avoid permitting backlogs and implementing Cleaner Air Oregon, while addressing the need for enhanced smoke management.
+To address these needs, in the coming year we anticipate minor position and organizational structure improvements.
+The intent of adjustments is to have adequate permit writers to avoid permitting backlogs and implementing Cleaner Air Oregon, while addressing the need for enhanced smoke management.
 Each year presents new challenges, and we believe this budget addresses ongoing and emerging challenges while also preparing the organization for the future.